Lido Pimienta

-Lido Pimienta (born 1986) is a Colombian Canadian musician, singer, and songwriter.
+Lido Pimienta (born 20 December 1986) is a Colombian Canadian musician, singer, and songwriter.
 She rose to prominence after her 2016 album, La Papessa, won the 2017 Polaris Music Prize.
-Her music incorporates a variety of styles and influences, including traditional indigenous and Afro-Colombian musical styles such as Cumbia and Bullerengue, as well as contemporary synthpop and electronic music.
+Her music incorporates a variety of styles and influences, including traditional indigenous and Afro-Colombian musical styles such as cumbia and bullerengue, as well as contemporary synthpop and electronic music.

 Early life

 Originally from Barranquilla, Colombia, she later immigrated to Canada, settling in London, Ontario, before moving to Toronto, where she is currently based.
 Her father died when she was six years old.

 Career

 Pimienta released her debut album, Color, in 2010.
-The album was produced by Michael Ramey, Pimienta's husband at the time, and was released by Los Angeles based music label KUDETA.
+The album was produced by Michael Ramey, Pimienta's husband at the time, and was released by Los Angeles–based music label Kudeta.
 After Pimienta and Ramey separated, Pimienta took time to pursue a degree in art criticism, in addition to learning more about music production, before releasing her second album, La Papessa, in 2016.
-That year, she also collaborated with A Tribe Called Red on several tracks for their 2016 album We Are the Halluci Nation.
+That year, she also collaborated with The Halluci Nation (formerly A Tribe Called Red) on several tracks for their 2016 album We Are the Halluci Nation.

 Following the release of her experimental album La Papessa, which was self-produced by Pimienta, she was awarded the 2017 Polaris Music Prize, which is considered Canada's top juried music award.
 The Globe and Mail called her "the future of Canadian rock and roll", and dubbed her the "artist of the year".

 There was controversy surrounding her performance at the Halifax Pop Explosion music festival on October 19, 2017.
-Pimienta, as she often does during her concerts, invited the "brown girls to the front" and asked that white people move back.
-Some white audience members saw the request as racist, and a white volunteer photographer refused to move from her spot near the stage.
+Pimienta, as she often does during her concerts, invited the "girls to the front," asking that the men move back, and that white women let through the women of color.
+Some audience members saw the request as racist, and a white volunteer photographer refused to move from her spot near the stage where she just propelled herself.
 When the photographer refused to move after repeated requests, Pimienta said, "you're cutting into my set time and you're disrespecting these women, and I don't have time for this".
 The photographer was removed from the show and the festival organizers later apologized to Pimienta, saying they would increase "anti-oppression and anti-racism training".